ComScore

 • Time Commitment: 30 minutes

-• Why We Love It: high protein, crowd-pleaser
+• Why I Love It: high protein, crowd-pleaser, beginner-friendly

 These savory tacos start with a store-bought rotisserie chicken but shh, don’t tell anyone.
-The sauce comes together in your blender with a mix of chipotles in adobe and fire-roasted tomatoes.
+As if this Mother's Day dinner recipe wasn't already easy enough, the sauce also comes together in the blender with a mix of chipotles in adobo and fire-roasted tomatoes.

 29. Summer Skillet Gnocchi with Grilled Corn and Burrata